bdenney/hypnocil/README.md

 1. Run `npm install` in your terminal.
 2. Run `json-server --watch src/db.json`.
 This will run your backend on port `3000`.
 3. In a new terminal, run `npm start`.
-This will run your React app on port `3001`.
 You may be asked whether you want to run react on another port.
 Type 'y' and it should open the page.

 Make sure to open [http://localhost:3000/patients](http://localhost:3000/patients) in the browser to verify that your backend is working before you proceed!